opnfv/functest/docs/userguide/index.rst

  |             |                    |             |
  +-------------+                    +-------------+

-When the second VM boots it will execute the script passed as userdata automatically and the ping will be detected capturing periodically the output in the console-log of the second VM.
+When the second VM boots it will execute the script passed as userdata;
+automatically.
+The ping will be detected by periodically capturing the output in the console-log of the second VM.